Major Real Estate Website Now Shows Flood Risk. Should They All?

 Still, other websites such as Redfin, Zillow and Trulia have no plans to share information about flooding with users.
 Millions of buyers risk overpaying for homes likely to be hit with a natural disaster over the course of a 30-year mortgage.
 But representatives for other realty sites say home sellers are reluctant to publish flood risk information, since it could decrease their home's value.

-Realtor.com says each of the approximately 110 million home listings on their site now includes both publicly and privately assembled flood risk information.
+Realtor.com says each of the approximately 110 million home listings on its site now includes both publicly and privately assembled flood risk information.

 The public data is about whether the house is located in a flood zone, as determined by the Federal Emergency Management Agency.
 Some homes in a FEMA flood zone are required to have flood insurance, and such policies are generally more expensive because there's more risk.